LLNL/merlin/docs/source/spack.rst

     spack install py-merlin^python@3.6.8

-A tree of all of the packages and their dependencies needed to build the merlinwf package can be shown by using the spec keyword.
+A tree of all of the packages and their dependencies needed to build the merlin package can be shown by using the spec keyword.

 .. code:: bash